cssr/claudia.sevivas/_pages/about.md

 ---

 I'm currently a researcher associated at Faculty of Sciences, University of Lisbon, in the research group LASIGE working in the project AWESOME - Awareness While Experiencing and Surfing On Movies through Emotions.

-Her research interests include Serious Games, Human-Computer Interaction, and Machine Learning.
+<h4> RESEARCH INTERESTS</h4>
+Serious Games, Gamification, Application in Healthcare

+Machine Learning, Artificial Intelligence, Application in Emotion Recognition in Images and Interpretability and Explainability of Convolutional Neural Networks